WeissCenter/FORKED-Weiss-AWS-Web-Services/README.md

 ## Deployment
 Commit and push all changes to the `main` branch of your GitHub repository.
 This will trigger the workflow to deploy the AWS resources.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer
+This content was produced under U.S. Department of Education, Office of Special Education Programs, Award No. H373Q220002.
+Project Officer, Eric Caruso.
+The views expressed herein do not necessarily represent the positions or policies of the U.S. Department of Education.
+No official endorsement by the U.S. Department of Education of any product, commodity, service, or enterprise mentioned in this website is intended or should be inferred.

+## Acknowledgments
+ADAPT is developed by [AEM Corporation](https://www.aemcorp.com/) under the Weiss Center.